galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 >    > ```
 >    > ansible-playbook galaxy.yml
 >    > ```
->    {: .code-in data-cmd="true" data-ref="run-pb1"}
+>    > {: data-cmd="true" data-ref="run-pb1"}
->
+>    {: .code-in }
+{: .hands_on}

->    > Okay now we just run the playbook. ansible-playbook.
+> Okay now we just run the playbook. ansible-playbook.
 We want to run the
->    > Galaxy one.
+> Galaxy one.
+So.
->    > <!-- TODO: Hmm.
-This won't line up, adding pauses is unreliable.
-Not sure how to sync -->
->    > So.
 All right, we're about to get to the CVMFS repo here.
 We are
->    > now it's installing the um the apt package of CVMFS.
+> now it's installing the um the apt package of CVMFS.
 It's going to get
->    > that out of this special um Cern apt repository.
+> that out of this special um Cern apt repository.
 Okay, it's installing
->    > it.
+> it.
 Hopefully it won't take too long.
 Okay, now setting up the
->    > repositories.
+> repositories.
 And it's done.
->    {: .spoken data-visual="terminal" data-ref="run-pb1"}
+{: .spoken data-visual="terminal" data-ref="run-pb1"}
-{: .hands_on}

 Congratulations, you've set up CVMFS.